-EHIC covers you for state treatment and any costs not covered can be claimed against your travel insurance.
-With LV= travel insurance, we waive the excess if the EHIC has been used to reduce the cost of the claim.
+The health agreement covers you for state treatment and any costs not covered can be claimed against your travel insurance.
+With LV= travel insurance, we waive the excess if the health agreement has been used to reduce the cost of the claim.

 In addition to medical cover, LV= travel insurance can also cover you: